nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br>

-Some of the key features of the planner mode is the `load` and `save` commands.
+Some of the key features of the planner mode are the `load` and `save` commands.

 The general flow of the loading process is as below:
 1. First, the command clear all the modules in the planner timetable.